kb2ma/cotel/README.md

 `cotel.conf` uses reasonable property defaults, but please review its contents for specifics.

 ## Hacking
-If you'd like to add or make improvements to Cotel, see the [architecture](./doc/architecture.md) document to get started.
+If you'd like to make improvements to Cotel, see the [architecture](./doc/architecture.md) document to get started.